opencog/atomspace-storage/opencog/persist/json/README.md

 ```

 ### Unimplemented Commands
+* Return a list of all keys on an atom.
 * Set multiple values at once -- this would be a nice-to-have utility.
 * Wrapper for cog-evaluate!
 * Multiple AtomSpace (Frame) support -- to implement this, one would do